The following must be provided when applying for a marriage license:

 - Know month, date and year previous marriage ended

-- Cost of License $61 with pre-marital counseling (must bring certificate of completion of course)
+- Cost of License $61 with pre-marital counseling (must provide certificate of completion)

-- Must provide translator if either party cannot understand or speak English
+- Must provide translator if either party cannot read or speak English

 All fees are payable by: